hlorus/CAD_Sketcher/docs/code_docs.md

 update_from_slvs methods to update the blender data from the solver system.

 ## Converter
-Currently there is only one native converter implemented, namely the BezierConvertor defined in converters.py.
+Currently there is only one native converter implemented, namely the BezierConverter defined in converters.py.
 When converting to mesh the target bezier object is simply converted again with blenders to_mesh function.
 This is a design choice to workaround the problem of finding the area to fill for a given shape.

 As a bezier spline is defined by a list of bezier control-points entities we have to create a list of connected entities.
-This is done by the BezierConvertor.walker() method.
+This is done by the BezierConverter.walker() method.
 After that we cam simply loop through these connected entities and call their to_bezier() method.